Ihlakhizan/odin-calculator/README.md

 # odin-calculator
 An on-screen calculator using HTML, CSS, and JS.
+Work in progress.